These roasted turkey legs are perfect anytime and work especially well for small Thanksgiving gatherings.

 The oil helps keep the spices and herbs moist and helps prevent them from burning in the hot oven.

-The secret is to pick relatively small legs and roast them relatively quickly at a high temperature.
-Then, let them rest for a few minutes before digging in to allow the juices to settle.
+The secret is to pick medium-sized legs and roast them relatively quickly at a high temperature.
+Then, let them rest for a few minutes before digging in to allow the temperature to climb a bit more and the juices to settle.

 Serving Suggestions

-When I make them during the year, I like to serve them with a side dish that I can roast in the same 450°F oven, such as roasted peppers, roasted broccoli, roasted okra, or carrot chips.
+When I make them throughout the year, I like to serve them with a side dish I can roast in the same 450°F oven, such as roasted peppers, roasted broccoli, roasted okra, or carrot chips.

 Storing Leftovers